sh123/esp32_loradv/README.md

 - Battery voltage monitoring
 - Powered from a single commonly avaialble 18650 battery
 - Uses combined charge + 5v boost controller based on Hotchip HT4928S
-- Goes to ESP32 light sleep when no activity, so all power consumption is around 30-40mA when in RX, wakes up on new data from radio module or when user starts transmitting
+- Goes into ESP32 light sleep when no activity, so all power consumption is around 30-40mA when in RX, wakes up on new data from radio module or when user starts transmitting

 ## Build instructions
 - Modify `include/config.h` if needed